College baseball: Western Nebraska CC beats Trinidad to advance in postseason

 People are also reading…

-Cougars pitcher Clayden Brandon came in out of the bullpen and shut down the Trinidad offense after the Trojans went up 9-4.
+Cougars pitcher Clayden Brandon came in out of the bullpen and shut down the Trinidad offense after the Trojans took a 9-4 lead.

 “Clayden Brandon pitched an excellent game out of the bullpen and Archer (Blumenshein) came in and got us the close.
 So, it was a full team effort once again.”

 The Cougars entered the postseason having lost three straight games to McCook and had the No. 4 seed from the North.
-Jones said this win shows how much this team kept believing in themselves.
+Jones said this win shows how much the team kept believing.

 “I am extremely proud."
 Jones said.
 "You are talking about a group of guys that had a lot of struggles throughout the season.
 They continued to come to practice every day and get their work in.
 They never gave up.
 Everybody bought into the plan and what it would take to get there, so I am really proud of them.”

-WNCC had 14 hits in the win, including five doubles, one triple and four home runs.
-The Cougars also got some stellar pitching from the bullpen.
+WNCC had 14 hits on Saturday, including five doubles, one triple and four home runs.
+The Cougars also got stellar pitching from the bullpen.

 Branden picked up the win in relief of starter Firmin Hassed.
 He threw the middle 4 2/3 innings, scattered five hits and allowed just one run while he struck out four.
 Archer Blumenshein tossed the ninth to get the save as he struck out two.